-An analysis of the telephone conversations which the CIA's CIA's Mexico City Station intercepted by tapping the Soviet Consulate and the Soviet Military Attache's telephone reveals that someone, later identified by the CIA as Oswald visited the Cuban Consulate at least two times and the Soviet Consulate at least three times.(1072) On September 27, 1963, at 4:05 p.m.
+An analysis of the telephone conversations which the CIA's Mexico City Station intercepted by tapping the Soviet Consulate and the Soviet Military Attache's telephone reveals that someone, later identified by the CIA as Oswald, visited the Cuban Consulate at least two times and the Soviet Consulate at least tiree times.
+1072/ On September 27, 1963, at 4:05 p.m.
 Silvia Duran called the Soviet Consulate.
-In this conversation she referred to an American seeking an intransit visa to Cuba.(1073) The substantive information given indicates that she was discussing Oswald.(1074) At this time the individual using Oswald's name already had been at the Soviet Embassy at least once, since Silvia requested the name of the Soviet Embassy official who dealt with the American.(1075) Silvia also stated that the American was, at that time, in the Cuban Consulate.(1076) At 4:26 p.m. a Soviet Consular official returned Silvia Duran's call.(1077) This official stated specifically that Oswald had visited the Soviet Consulate.(1078)
+In this conversation she referred to an American seeking an intransit visa to Cuba.
+1073/ The substantive information given indicates that she was discussing Oswald.
+1074/ At this time the individual using Oswald's name already had been at the Soviet Embassy at least once, since Silvia requested the name of the Soviet Embassy official who dealt with the American, 1075/ Silvia also stated that the American was, at that time, in the Cuban Consulate.
+1076/ At 4:26 p m. a Soviet Consular official Classification: